rubygems/guides/patterns.md

 It will only use the latest version from the 2.x series -- so 2.3.0 -- and not 3.0.0.
 This behaviour may surprise some people, but automatically allowing any major version past version 2 is more surprising behaviour.

+You can also exclude specific versions using `!=`.
+Let's say version 2.2.1 has a show-stopping bug, or a change that accidentally breaks backwards-compatibility, and thus breaks your gem.
+You can exclude it as follows:

+    # gemspec
+    spec.add_runtime_dependency 'library', '~> 2', '!= 2.2.1'

+You can append additional versions by adding them as an additional argument to `add_runtime_dependency` - after all, its last argument is just an array.

 ### Requiring RubyGems

 Summary: don't.